etnc/RDFGraphGen/README.md

 * (preprint) Marija Vecovska, Milos Jovanovik. "[RDFGraphGen: A Synthetic RDF Graph Generator based on SHACL Constraints](https://arxiv.org/abs/2407.17941)". arXiv:2407.17941.

 ## Remarks

 - A SHACL shape has to have a 'a sh:NodeShape' property and object in order to be recognized as a Node Shape.
-- sh:severity is ignored because it has no useful info.
+- ``sh:severity`` is ignored because it has no useful info.
-- SHACL Property Paths are not supported
+- Only predicate paths are supported at this time.
-- sh:datatype can have many different values, not all are recognized.
+- Most common ``sh:datatype`` scenarios are supported.
-- sh:nodeKind is ignored
+- Currently ``sh:nodeKind`` is ignored.
-- The triples generated based on properties with a sh:minCount constraint can sometimes have a smaller value than the defined minimum count.
-This is because sometimes the generator generates the same triple multiple times.